Learn More About Shalene Gupta

 “The good news is, trust can be cultivated and lost trust can be regained,” explains Shalene Gupta, co-author of “The Power of Trust: How Companies Build It, Lose It, Regain It” (Public Affairs, July 2021) with Harvard Business School Professor Sandra J. Sucher.
 “But it is a deliberate process that must be activated with intention and a commitment to open conversations.”
 Soon after its release, “The Power of Trust” was named among the best business books in July 2021 by The Financial Times.

-Gupta – a research associate at Harvard Business School who previously worked as a reporter at Fortune and as a financial analyst at the U.S. Treasury Department – studies and writes about the intersection of technology, diversity, trust and the workplace.
+Gupta – former research associate at Harvard Business School who previously worked as a reporter at Fortune and as a financial analyst at the U.S. Treasury Department – studies and writes about the intersection of technology, diversity, trust and the workplace.
 A Chinese-Indian American who studied and taught in Malaysia on a Fulbright scholarship, she has seen firsthand how a lack of trust can create a barrier to productivity, communication and innovation in the workplace, eroding both business and personal relationships.
 As a corporate advisor, author and journalist, she uses practical frameworks to teach leaders how they can build trust within their organizations and address behaviors and policies that may be inadvertently causing people to mistrust them or their company.
 And, she emphasizes, leaders must be willing to let people speak their minds.

 According to Gupta, the only way for leaders to build or regain trust is to first acknowledge that it’s important, then give it a place in the decision-making process.
 She even recommends putting a person in charge of trust, someone tasked with deciding whether certain decisions may positively or negatively affect trust.

 “Companies don’t put trust at the center of their decision-making because they don’t know what that looks like and why it’s important,” says Gupta.
 “Yet it affects the bottom line and studies confirm that.”